Juanduarte050508/Alura-Courses/README.md

-# Alura-Courses
+# Alura Courses 🚀

-# 🚀 Meus Estudos - Alura
+# 🚀 My Learning Journey - Alura

-Este repositório é dedicado ao armazenamento de códigos, exercícios e projetos práticos desenvolvidos durante os cursos da plataforma **Alura**.
+This repository is dedicated to storing code, exercises, and practical projects developed during my studies at the **Alura** platform.

-O objetivo é registrar minha evolução em diferentes tecnologias e manter um histórico organizado do meu aprendizado contínuo.
+The goal is to track my evolution in different technologies and maintain an organized history of my continuous learning.

 ---

-## 🛠️ Cursos em Andamento / Concluídos
+## 🛠️ Courses in Progress / Completed

-### 🟨 JavaScript e Lógica de Programação
+### 🟨 JavaScript and Programming Logic
-* **Curso:** Lógica de Programação: mergulhe em programação com JavaScript
+* **Course:** Programming Logic: dive into programming with JavaScript
-* **Pasta:** `logica-programacao-mergulhe-programacao-javascript`
+* **Folder:** `logica-programacao-mergulhe-programacao-javascript`
-* **O que aprendi:** Variáveis, condicionais (`if/else`), loops (`while`), concatenação e boas práticas de escrita de código.
+* **What I learned:** Variables, conditionals (`if/else`), loops (`while`), concatenation, and coding best practices.

 ---

-## 📂 Como está organizado?
+## 📂 Project Organization
-Cada curso possui sua própria pasta, seguindo a estrutura:
+Each course has its own folder, following this structure:
-`Nome-do-Curso / Nome-do-Projeto / arquivos-do-codigo`
+`Course-Name / Project-Name / source-code-files`

 ---
-*Estudos realizados por: Juan Duarte*
+*Studies by: Juan Duarte*